The Consequences of Manipulating AI

 To avoid controversy and appease elites, companies delete or down-weight:

 Truth becomes dangerous.
 Empathy becomes a liability.
-Logic is a sin.
+Logic becomes suspect.

 Example: